Seeed-Studio/wiki-documents/docs/ODYSSEY-X86J4105-Installing-OS.md

 ### Step 4 - Reboot

-When the BIOS is upgraded, reboot the ODYSSEY - X86J4105(Switch on and off the power).
+When the BIOS is upgraded, **unplug the DC power and RTC battery** from the ODYSSEY-X86 and re-plug to power back on.

 <div class="tips" style="display: table; table-layout: fixed; background-color: #F5A9A9; height: auto;  width: 100%;">